A downloadable tool for Windows, macOS, and Linux

 Just as playfully rearrange your patterns on the timeline, create variations and make adjustments.
 Use up to 8 channels to play multiple patterns and instruments in parallel.
 Block by block, build your multi-minute song!

-Over 300 synthesizes instruments
+Over 300 synthesized instruments

 Powered by a versatile software synthesizer, Bosca Ceoil Blue offers you pretty much any instrument you can think of!
 Don't like how your tune sounds with a piano?
 Swap it for a guitar with a swift adjustment.
 If you feel adventurous, make sure to take a look at instrument tuning.